melinda blair paterson

 The movement to the creating is intuitive.
 Sometimes it occurs daily, other times weeks may go by.
 It does not seem to be a movement from the mind, but rather from the body.
 A somewhat organic process.

-Over the years my creativity has explored many forms: painting, textiles, drawing, collage and printmaking.
+Over the years my creativity has explored many forms: painting, textiles, ceramics, drawing, collage and printmaking.
 I am committed to creating from a deeper contemplation of stillness, silence and spaciousness.
 In this exploration I am inspired by the works of Agnes Martin, Mark Rothko and the humble works used as visual aids in meditation from Rajasthan, India, compiled in the book ‘Tantra Song’ by French poet, Frank André Jamme.

 Over the last few years I have learned the value of slow, quiet and simple; and how these can inform and enrich my work.

 I reside in the shire of Byron Bay, northern NSW, Australia.